uboslinux/ubos-docs/sphinx/releases/2019-11-12/release-notes/index.rst

 --------------

 In one instance, a Matomo upgrade failed with ``Error in Matomo: Mysqli prepare error:
 Access denied for user ... to database ...``.
-This is under investigation.
+This problem goes away if the Goals plugin is disabled (go to Administration / System / Plugins).

 Note on skipped Nextcloud major version upgrades